 About Alon Kaplan, Advocate & Notary

 Alon Kaplan was admitted to the Israeli Bar Association in 1970 and in 2021 celebrated 51 years of practice.
 He founded his firm in 1975, and during his first decade in the profession he practiced mainly commercial law and bank liquidations.
 In these years, he created close professional relationships with large firms across the world and thus became familiar with the field of trusts and family wealth management.

-Today, Alon is a member of the Israel, New York, and Frankfurt Bar Associations, and serves as the managing partner of his firm, which specializes in trusts, inheritance law in Israel, international tax planning and commercial law for clients with interests in several countries.
+Today, Alon is a member of the Israel, New York, and serves as the managing partner of his firm, which specializes in trusts, succession law in Israel, international tax planning and commercial law for clients with interests in several countries.
 Alon serves as a legal counselor on trust-related matters in Israel and internationally, intergenerational transfer of family assets, counsel to families that own businesses, wills and inheritance laws and international tax planning, the pinnacle of this practice being counsel on trust-related matters for clients, accounting firms, law firms and family offices in Israel.
 The international ranking firm Chambers ranked him at the highest ranking “Senior Statesperson” and described him as an "one of the forefathers of trusts work in Israel"and "He is very knowledgeable in the field".